puppetlabs/relay-rfcs/content/0000-tenant-logging/rfc.md

 ## Product-level explanation

-[Explain this change in a way that our product team can understand it and pitch it to customers for feedback.
-Make heavy use of examples and ensure you introduce any new concepts at a high level.]
+This RFC defines a consistent internal API for handling customer-driven log messages.
+In the near-term, this gives webhook trigger logs parity with step logs in our UIs.
+It is also the first step toward the following features:

+1. Structured logging: We anticipate extending the internal API to support JSON-formatted metadata, which means that we can enhance log data with additional information like severity or resource identifiers.
+1. Custom logging: Each container will have a unique set of log streams associated with it, initially corresponding to standard output and error (as in POSIX environments).
+We anticipate adding support for image authors to create and write to their own streams and to be able to work with them in the UI.
+1. Additional container logging: Because this system does not rely on the Kubernetes pod-oriented logging and annotations on Tekton objects, we can more easily enable new customer-facing features that don't use Tekton (like queries, potentially) with the same quality as our Tekton-driven workflow offering.

 ## Engineering-level explanation

-This RFC proposes a lightweight HTTP API built on top of Google Cloud Pub/Sub, Google Cloud Dataflow, and Google BigQuery.
+This RFC proposes a lightweight gRPC API built on top of Google Cloud Pub/Sub, Google Cloud Dataflow, and Google BigQuery.
 This API serves as the authoritative information service for persistent log data, a concept made popular by Apache Kafka.
 A persistent log has the following properties (cf. a queue):